hypothe/AI4RO2_E/README.md

 [here](https://gitlab.com/enricos83/ENHSP-Public/-/tree/enhsp-20).

-That planners has been tested on Ubuntu 18.04 and 20.04 and different planning engines have been  tested as well.
+That planners has been tested on Ubuntu 18.04 and 20.04 and different planning engines have been evaluated as well.

 Note:
 - both the enhsp 19 and 20 have been tested but, due to performance reasons on most of the generate problems (not generalizable to any problem),